Source: Camino Verde

 Purchased TOTAL (lifetime): ~51 MT

-We’ve had the pleasure of working with Vicente Norero, owner and general manager of Camino Verde Cacao, for a few years now.
-He’s one of the most innovative and experimental cacao producers we know, and his constantly evolving approach to fermentation yields some of the most chocolatey beans we buy.
-We love their flavor so much, not only do we make two chocolate bars, an 85% and 100% (not to mention a limited edition 76% bar in 2017), we also use the chocolate as the base in nearly all of our drinks and many of our pastries.
-That being said, we don’t work with Vicente simply because we like the beans he produces, we work with him because he, and his brok— Meridian Cacao—have been good partners and have been willing to work with us even when things have been, let’s say, a bit chaotic.
+Vicente Norero, the owner and general manager of Camino Verde Cacao, is one of the most innovative cacao producers we know.
+His products are always improving through his continual experimentation.
+We love the flavor of his beans so much that not only do we make two chocolate bars, an 85% and 100% (not to mention a limited edition 76% bar in 2017), we also use the chocolate as the base in nearly all of our drinks and many of our pastries at our shops in the US.